-Fast & Effective Code Reviews: 3 Sessions Workshop 0223
+Fast and Effective Code Reviews: Three Sessions Workshop 2/23

 Code reviews bring many benefits, such as increased collaboration and knowledge sharing, a better and more maintainable codebase, and a decrease in defects.